GiveChoco/PPDS_finalDB/README.md

 2. **Quickstart Script** (`quickstart.py`):
    A basic script used to:
-   - Authenticate users via Google OAuth.
+    - Test the OAuth connection and fetch Google Calendar events initially.
-   - Fetch and display Google Calendar events in the terminal.
+    - It helps you confirm that the connection between the application and the Google Calendar API is functional.

    Run the quickstart script with: